 Always give preference to edition with direct lineage to Van Gelder master metal (RVG/ VAN GELDER stamp).

 Be wary of stereo editions mastered from original two-track tapes which tracks were not intended for stereo – Van Gelder recordings between 1957 to around 1960.
 Mono was the intended and is the preferred format.

 Avoid any indication of “pseudo-stereo” (electronically generated from single-track mono tape, early 1500 series)

 Made in USA preferred – overseas reissues are generally inferior quality.
 Blue Note had no international licencing agreements, which only slowly emerged in the Liberty years, and were not widely found until under United Artists stewardship.
 Invariably overseas issues were from copy tape, mastered by a jobbing house technician with a taste for rock.

 Reissues manufactured during 80s/90s can show digital/solid state artefacts and filtering, with loss of high frequencies.
 Those from early 2000s may be simply 44kHz/16-bit CD transfers to vinyl, as only very select manufacturers have had access to original source tapes.

 Of the most recent anniversary editions, I have read Blue Note hired top US audio engineer Bernie Grundman to create a corporate archive of Blue Note original tapes, in the form of high resolution digital transfers at 24-bit/192 kHz.
-Digital replay runs into digital to analogue conversion quality issues irrespective of file resolution, and does not assure improved quality in vinyl transfers.
+Digital source runs into digital to analogue conversion quality issues irrespective of file-size/ resolution, and does not assure improved quality in vinyl transfers.
 Audio engineers are notorious for filtering out very high frequencies “because they can not be heard”, oblivious to their impact on harmonics in lower frequencies that can be heard.